-37For a summary of that data, see Pildes, The Constitution and Political Competition, 30 Nova L. Rev. 253, 256-60 (2006).
+55For a summary of that data, see Pildes, The Constitution and Political Competition, 30 Nova L. Rev. 253, 256-60 (2006).
 For a recent general overview of these issues, see Party Lines: Competition, Partisanship, and Congressional Redistricting (Tom Mann and Bruce Cain eds.
 2006).

-38Id. at 257.
+56Id. at 257.
+McCarty et.al agree that redistricting accounts for much of this decline in competition; they conclude that the redistrictings of 1980, 1990, and 2000 account in the aggregate for 83% of the decline in competitive seats since 1980.
+See Nolan McCarty, Keith Poole, and Howard Rosenthal, Does Gerrymandering Cause Polarization?, 53 American Journal of Political Science 666-680 (2009).
 This lack of competitive elections for Congress contrasts notably with the greater competitiveness seen in Senatorial and Gubernatorial elections.
 While only one of eleven House elections was decided by less than ten percentage points in 2002, fully half of state governorships and Senate seats contested on the same day -- in elections impervious to political gerrymandering -- were instead competitive enough to be decided by less than this ten-point margin.